-You might be in a situation when you often share your computer with other people but you have some private files that you don’t want others to see.
+In a situation where you often share your computer with others but have some private files that you don’t want others to see?

-You can obviously hide it at places where others cannot find it.
-But that’s not entire foolproof because the files will be shown in the desktop search results.
+You can try hiding it in places where others cannot find it.
+Like in a deeply nested folder structure but that’s not entirely foolproof because the files could be shown in the desktop search results.

-I haven’t used such folder locking applications in Linux for years.
-Mostly because my laptop is used only with me and also because I do not have the need to hide any files.
+On Android, there are several applications to lock gallery photos or hide them.
+I haven’t used such folder-locking applications in Linux.
+My laptop is used only by me and I do not need to hide any files.

 If so, then why are we talking about folder lock for Linux today?
-It’s because I got a request from an It’s FOSS reader for a tutorial on encrypted folders in Ubuntu.
-If this is something that interests you, let’s see how to lock a folder in Linux.
+I got a request from an It’s FOSS reader for a tutorial on encrypted folders in Ubuntu.
+If this interests you, let’s see how to lock a folder in Linux.

 Password protect folders in Linux

-I am using Ubuntu in this tutorial but you can any other Linux distribution based on Ubuntu such as Linux Mint, elementary OS etc. In fact, the steps should be applicable to other Linux distributions such as Fedora, Arch Linux etc but the commands to install the tool won’t be the same.
+I am using Ubuntu in this tutorial but you can use any other Linux distribution based on Ubuntu such as Linux Mint, elementary OS, etc. The steps should apply to other Linux distributions such as Fedora, Arch Linux, etc but the commands to install the tool won’t be the same.